Pancreatic insufficiency

 Who is at risk of developing this condition?

-Most patients with acute pancreatitis get better and have no further pancreatic problems, but a small percentage of patients develop chronic pancreatitis, which can lead to pancreatic insufficiency.
+Most patients with acute pancreatitis get better, but a small percentage of patients develop chronic pancreatitis, which can lead to pancreatic insufficiency.

 Why is pancreatic insufficiency a concern?